phoenixframework/phoenix/guides/contexts.md

   1. User 1 loads the product page with count of 13
   2. User 1 saves the product page with count of 14
   3. User 2 loads the product page with count of 14
-  4. User 2 loads the product page with count of 15
+  4. User 2 saves the product page with count of 15

 While in practice this would happen: